Best Resume Formats: A Guide for 2023

 - Career changers.

-- Job seekers with short work experiences.
+- Job seekers with no work experience.

 - Job seekers with frequent work gaps.

-Not for:
+Not ideal for:

 - Entry-level workers.